Arfua/PlayerTeamClusterisation/README.md

-# Workshop: Person Classification in Sports
+# Workshop 2018: Person Classification in Sports
 ![Team-clusterization](slides/tracking_2.jpg)

 This workshop aims to show: